|SSM Cardinal Glennon Children's Medical Center|

-But when you get it — maybe at a friend's house for an all-weekend DVD marathon or on spring break at Disney World — you're surprised to find yourself missing the chaos at home a bit.
+But when you get it — maybe at a friend's house for an all-weekend movie marathon or away at overnight camp — you're surprised to find yourself missing the chaos at home a bit.

 What's that all about?
 Believe it or not, you're feeling homesick.

-When you're homesick, you might feel nostalgic for familiar things like your family, friends, pets, house, or neighborhood.
+When you're homesick, you might miss familiar things like your family, friends, pets, house, or neighborhood.
 You can miss something as simple as your bed or the tree outside your window.

 Homesickness isn't only for kids: Practically everyone feels homesick from time to time, even adults.
-Teens might get homesick when they leave home for the first extended period of time, like during a vacation with a friend's family or a summer job as a camp counselor.
-Going off to college is another common trigger.
+Teens might get homesick when they leave home for the first time, like during a vacation with a friend's family, summer job, or going off to college.

 Why Do I Feel This Way?

 Familiar surroundings, people, and routines help us feel secure and relaxed.
 A new place feels unfamiliar at first, and you're not sure what to expect.
 You may find yourself missing the comforts of home and loved ones.
 Those homesick feelings are completely normal.
 You might feel a little lonely, sad, or stressed.